OpenMDAO/OpenMDAO/openmdao/docs/features/model_visualization/meta_model_basics.rst

 .. _om-command-view_meta_model:

-Generating a meta model diagram for a model from the command line is easy.
-You need a Python script that contains the meta model.
+Generating a metamodel diagram for a model from the command line is easy.
+You need a Python script that contains the metamodel.

-Running :code:`openmdao meta_model meta_model_viewer_example.py` will open the meta model generated from the script in the browser and generate a meta model viewer like the one below.
+Running :code:`openmdao meta_model meta_model_viewer_example.py` will open the metamodel generated from the script in the browser and generate a metamodel viewer like the one below.

 .. image:: images/meta_model_viewer.png
    :width: 900